mtusk/wpf-currency-textbox/README.md

 - This control's template can be customized to change the appearance.
 - Supports data validation.

+##Release Notes
+New in version 1.2.0
+- Add support of numeric value (Stringformat N to N6)

+New in version 1.1.1
+- Validate MinimumValue / MaximumValue dependency properties
+- Validate StringFormat dependency property

+New in version 1.1.0
+- Add support of Undo/Redo
+- Add Copy/Paste

 ## How to use
 Add a reference to `CurrencyTextBoxControl.dll` from your project, then add the following namespace to your XAML: